logicalperson0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24 The file 101-gifs a script that lists all the files with a .gif extension in the current directory and all its sub-directories, with hidden,without their extensions

+25 The file 102-acrostic script that decodes acrostics that use the first letter of each line without grep